-The many trails around La Selva Lodge have been carefully positioned to show off the best areas and take you through the most wildlife-rich sections.
-Walk past giant kapoks, fascinating strangler figs, and beautiful lakes.
-In addition to the wildlife expeditions, you will enjoy delicious food back at the lodge and comfortable suites with king beds, luxurious linen, private bathrooms, private balconies, and rainforest showers.
+The many trails around La Selva Lodge have been carefully positioned.
+And they show off the most wildlife-rich sections.
+Walk past giant kapoks, fascinating strangler figs and beautiful lakes.

-You can also enjoy the La Selva Lodge spa for a range of massages and treatments to fully relax in this incredible environment.
-Despite being a luxury-level lodge, La Selva Lodge is committed to sustainable tourism in this delicate environment and is Rainforest Alliance verified.
+You can also enjoy the La Selva Lodge spa.
+Choose from a range of massages and treatments to relax in the rainforest.
+La Selva Lodge is committed to sustainable tourism and is Rainforest Alliance verified.

-Another favorite lodge offering a high level of comfort, the Napo Wildlife Center is positioned on the Napo River and provides fantastic tours into Yasuni National Park.
-Enjoy the main hall with wildlife books in the small library, the full-stocked bar, a restaurant serving delicious meals, and the 20 ft high observation tower for 360-degree views of the surrounding Amazon Rainforest and nearby lake.
+Enjoy the main hall with wildlife books in the small library, the full-stocked bar, and a restaurant serving delicious meals.
+There is also a 20 foot high observation tower for 360-degree views of the surrounding rainforest and nearby lake.

 Positioned in a private reserve of the Ecuadorian Amazon, Sani Lodge sits in 40,000 hectares (100,000 acres) of untouched rainforest near the Napo River.
 The lodge is owned and managed by the Sani Isla community who will be your hosts in this incredible area of Amazonia.

-In addition to the interesting wildlife walks around the lodge, you will enjoy kayaking, community visits, and test your hand at a traditional blowgun used by the Kichwa people when they head out on traditional hunts.
+In addition to the interesting wildlife walks around the lodge, you will enjoy kayaking, community visits, and test your hand at a traditional blowgun used by the Kichwa people.

 The environmentally conscious construction of the cabins provide great views of the rainforest and river.
 You can enjoy guided walks to see medicinal plants, trees, vines, and flowers and your local guide will provide information on different flora and fauna.
 Although you will visit both primary and secondary forest where you will see different animals and many different birds, the focus of this experience is more on the culture of the local communities.